j-enk/IT2901-25-elfryd/battery-sensor/nrf/promicro_nrf52840/peripheral/README.md

 #### Method 2: Manual UF2 Flashing

-1. Put the Promicro board into bootloader mode by double-pressing the reset button
+1. Put the Promicro board into bootloader mode by double-pressing the reset button (Two pulses from ground to RST)
-2. A drive named "PROBOOT" should appear
+2. A drive named "PROBOOT" or "NICENANO" should appear
 3. Copy the file `build/zephyr/zephyr.uf2` to this drive
-4. The board will automatically reset and run the new firmware
+4. The board will automatically reset and run the new firmware after the error dialog shows (bilde?)

 ## Configuration Options